-Undercapitalization can be a problem for any business but it is generally prevalent and common for business units which are in small scale.
-It is considered as a very important trigger for some serious financial problems within small business units and can sometimes lead to closure or shutdown of the business thus leading to grave business failure.
-The other problem is that it can restrict the firm from expansion or investing in other ventures because with sufficient capital every firm will find it extremely difficult to venture into new areas or expand.
+Undercapitalization can be a problem for any business, but it is generally prevalent and common for business units, which are on a small scale.
+It is considered a critical trigger for some serious financial problems within small business units.
+It can sometimes lead to closure or shutdown of the business, thus leading to grave business failure.
+The other problem is that it can restrict the firm from expansion or investing in other ventures because, with sufficient capital, every firm will find it extremely difficult to venture into new areas or expand.

 How does it Work?

-Undercapitalization takes place when companies are earning higher profits at an lower rate as compared to its peer operating in the same industry.
-It is a situation where the business has a lack of fund to support operations.
+Undercapitalization takes place when companies are earning higher profits at a lower rate as compared to its peer operating in the same industry.
+It is a situation where the business has a lack of funds to support operations.
 It can also be a case where the value of assets a company holds is comparatively very high that what the company has raised in the form of capital.
-It is like suppose the average rate of return in the industry is 10% but the company whereas the company is making an earning at the rate of 20% on its capital employed which makes the company an undercapitalized business unit.
+It is like suppose the average rate of return in the industry is 10%.
+Still, the company, whereas the company is making an earning at the rate of 20% on its capital employed, which makes the company an undercapitalized business unit.

-- The recessionary period where the assets get acquired/consumed: There can be scenarios where during periods of recession or unstable market conditions the acquiring of the assets of the company happened at a very low price and when the conditions got better or reversed the same assets were generating higher levels of income with the usage.
+- The recessionary period where the assets get acquired/consumed: There can be scenarios where during periods of recession or unstable market conditions, the acquiring of the assets of the company happened at a low price, and when the conditions got better or reversed the same assets were generating higher levels of income with the usage.

 - The requirement of the company was not estimated properly: If a company does not possess the ability to assess the optimum requirement of its capital or there is the underestimation of the capital required, this also leads to undercapitalization because the company has lack of capital to support its day to day operations.

-- Plough back profits methodology: A company have the policy of ploughing back its profit and not issuing dividend which further leads to undercapitalization because of incremental earning power of the firm/organization
+- Plough back profits methodology: A company have the policy of ploughing back its profit and not issuing a dividend, which further leads to undercapitalization because of the incremental earning power of the firm/organization.

-- Management which is efficient and conservative: Sometimes management may decide to issue the bare minimum share capital and on the other hand adhere itself to the borrowing of funds at lower rates of interest from the market.
-This leads to the scenario of undercapitalization again.
+- Management, which is efficient and conservative: Sometimes, management may decide to issue the bare minimum share capital and, on the other hand, adhere to the borrowing of funds at lower rates of interest from the market.
+It leads to the scenario of undercapitalization again.

-- Management policy to stock up reserves: At times the management many decide to create reserves based on its capital for some hidden future plans which again leads to the problem of undercapitalization.
+- Management policy to stock up reserves: At times, the management may decide to create reserves based on its capital for some hidden future plans, which again leads to the problem of undercapitalization.

-- Promotional strategy during the period of depression: A company during phases of depression may plan for promotional activities but this again might lead to undercapitalization when there is inflationary condition again and the company experiences a sudden rise in earnings.
+- Promotional strategy during the period of depression: A company during phases of depression may plan for promotional activities, but this again might lead to undercapitalization when there is an inflationary condition again, and the company experiences a sudden rise in earnings.

-- Improper estimation of future income: When the scenario is as such that the company has underestimated its earning potential for future and the actual money earner is quite higher than what it estimated the company may also go to a phase of undercapitalization.
+- Improper estimation of future income: When the scenario is such that the company has underestimated its earning potential for the future and the actual money earner is quite higher than what it estimated, the company may also go to a phase of undercapitalization.

 Effects of Undercapitalization on Investors and Company and Shareholders

-- Undercapitalisation may at times force the management of the business to purposely bring about a change in numbers or manipulate with the price of shares by adhering unfair practices.
+- Undercapitalisation may, at times, force the management of the business to purposely bring about a change in numbers or manipulate with the price of shares by adhering to unfair practices.

 - It leads to the growth of equity share in the market.